AdElisium/fund/business_plan.md

 Management:

 Do we have skills required for admin, including money matters?
 Motivation and technical skills to produce services we envisage?
-Do we have bility to sell services to potential clients?
+Do we have ability to sell services to potential clients?

 Marketing: